-A simple analysis was carried out to determine if the actions carried out gave a return on the investment in terms of power production, as shown in Figure 5.
-This figure plots the actual station incapability from 1990 to 1996 plus a hypothetical case which assumes no rehabilitative actions were undertaken on any unit and only code minimal inspection/plugging took place (as shown by the dotted line).
-The difference between the two cases shows an initial gain in production (in 1992 and 1993), the situation changes as the degradation in P5 reaches the point were the steam generators are no longer operable causing the unit to shutdown for major repairs or waiting for steam generator replacement.
+A simple analysis was carried out to determine if the actions carried out gave a return on the investment in terms of power production.
+Figure 5 plots the actual station incapability from 1990 to 1996 plus a hypothetical case which assumes no rehabilitative actions were undertaken on any unit and only code minimal inspection/plugging took place (as shown by the dotted line).
+The difference between the two cases shows an initial gain in capacity (in 1992 and 1993), the predicted situation changes as the degradation in P5 reaches the point were the steam generators are no longer operable causing the unit to shutdown for major repairs or waiting for steam generator replacement.
 This causes the large predicted increase in capacity loss in and after 1994.

-Degradation due to pitting would also have affected the other three units in time increasing the predicted capacity loss in the years post 1995.
-The initial loss in production due to steam generator programs being carried out amounted to about 5.7 TWh.
-According to Figure 5 about 11.4 TWh were recovered in 1994 and 1995, and a very rapid recovery would have continued to take place.
-Unfortunately, actual station incapability reached 49 % ICbF in 1996 due to other causes unrelated to steam generators.
-The costs associated with large steam generator programs can not be recovered if the units are not operating.
+Degradation due to pitting would also have affected the other three units in time increasing the predicted capacity loss post 1995.